 Due to the increase (second wave) of Covid19 cases we are seeing in our area and the nation, the Newfield food pantry will no longer be making home deliveries of food.
-We need to do this for the safety of our volunteers, the majority who are senior citizens themselves and limit contact/exposure for all concerned according to the new CDC guidelines update of Sept 2020.
+We need to do this for the safety of our volunteers, the majority who are senior citizens themselves and limit contact/exposure for all concerned according to CDC guidelines.

-Starting on April 7, 2021 we will be distributing food every 1st and 3rd Wednesdays from 6-7pm only at our pantry location at the Newfield Methodist Church on Main Street.
+We will be distributing food every 1st and 3rd Wednesdays from 4-6pm only at our pantry location at the Newfield Methodist Church on Main Street.

 Each client will receive a " shopping list" of what we have available that day to choose from.
 Completed shopping list will be collected by a masked/gloved volunteer who then gives the order to the masked/gloved volunteers within the church hall to fill.
 All food boxes/bags orders will then be loaded directly into the trunk of each client’s vehicle.

 Clients must remain in their vehicle at all times, in order to maintain social distance throughout the process This loading into the car procedure is now the standard throughout food sites in our country.